destin/SO-answers/xjc-nullablenillable/README.md

 XJC
 ---

-xjc -classpath /path/to/xjc-javadoc-*.jar -Xjavadoc /path/to/xsd
+xjc -classpath /path/to/xjc-javadoc-*.jar -Xnullablenillable /path/to/xsd

 CXF cxf-codegen-plugin
 -------------

 There are two things needed:
-* Dependency to xjc-javadoc-plugin has to be added to cxf-codegen-plugin
+* Dependency to xjc-nullablenillable has to be added to cxf-codegen-plugin
-* Extra xjc argument -xjc-Xjavadoc has to be added
+* Extra xjc argument -xjc-Xnullablenillable has to be added

 Sample configuration: